Recoskie/AI-Matrix/docs/Matrix Structure.md

 The starting value is very important as you could start anywhere in the two dimensional square sequence.
 For example, you could start at <h3>var start=16;</h3> with <h3>var per1=9;</h3> and <h3>var per2=2;</h3>

 This continues the pattern from 16 onward as 16,25,36,49,64,81,100,121.
 So the starting amount is then 16.
-You can solve each iteration by subtracting the next number into previous and writing down the first number each time till left with 0.
+You can solve each per amount iteration by subtracting the next number into previous and writing down the first number each time till left with 0.

 <br /><br />